mwbowers/mwbowers.github.io/reference/datagate/datagate-client/adg-connection.md

 ### bool Equals([object obj](https://docs.microsoft.com/en-us/dotnet/api/system.object))

 Determines whether the current AdgConnection instance is equal to the specified object.

+#### Remarks
+This method checks if the specified object is an AdgConnection and if its SourceProfile is equal to the SourceProfile of the current instance.The SourceProfile is a property that contains the configuration settings for the connection, such as the database name, server name, and other connection parameters.If the specified object is not an AdgConnection or if its SourceProfile is different from the SourceProfile of the current instance, the method returns false.

 ```cs
 bool Equals(object obj)